As well as it catchphrases, characters and

 Seagoon: Is it catching?

 Grytpype-Thynne: Yes, stand back, please- Oh!
-I'm too late, yes, you've
+I'm too late, yes, you've already caught it.

 Seagoon: What-what-what?